NTIA/scos-sensor/README.md

 be set in the environment file or set directly in docker-compose.yml.
 Here are the settings in the environment file:

+- ADDITIONAL_USER_NAMES: Comma separated list of additional admin usernames.
+- ADDITIONAL_USER_PASSWORD: Password for additional admin users.
+- ADMIN_NAME: Username for the admin user.
 - ADMIN_EMAIL: Email used to generate admin user.
 Change in production.
 - ADMIN_PASSWORD: Password used to generate admin user.
 Change in production.
+- AUTHENTICATION: Authentication method used for scos-sensor.
+Supports `TOKEN` or `CERT`.
 - BASE_IMAGE: Base docker image used to build the API container.
+- CALLBACK_AUTHENTICATION: Sets how to authenticate to the callback URL.
+Supports `TOKEN` or `CERT`.
 - CALLBACK_SSL_VERIFICATION: Set to “true” in production environment.
 If false, the SSL certificate validation will be ignored when posting results to the callback URL.
+- CALLBACK_TIMEOUT: The timeout for the requests sent to the callback URL.
 - DEBUG: Django debug mode.
 Set to False in production.
 - DOCKER_TAG: Always set to “latest” to install newest version of docker containers.
 - DOMAINS: A space separated list of domain names.
 Used to generate [ALLOWED_HOSTS](